 - Charles Dickens, ‘The Signalman’ (1866)

 It goes without saying that Dickens is the grand master of the ghost story and, really, I could have switched ‘The Signalman’ for any of ‘The Haunted House’, ‘The Haunted Man and the Ghost’s Bargain’, ‘The Trial for Murder’ and the much-loved ‘Christmas Carol’.
 I’ve chosen this one partly in the hope that someone will read it and explain the ending to me.
 As for the plot: trains are terrifying.
 That’s really the gist of what is a very pared-back but very atmospheric little story.
 And Dickens had good reason to fear the railway.
 Less than a year before ‘The Signalman’ was published Dickens, along with his mistress Ellen Ternan, had been one of the passengers involved in the Staplehurst rail crash which killed several fellow travellers.
 It was an unease that was by no means unique to Dickens, though, since Arthur Conan Doyle’s ‘The Engineer’s Thumb’, Dracula, Richard Marsh’s The Beetle and more than a few of M.R.
-James’s stories (which, incidentally, I’ve categorized as not strictly Victorian and therefore not part of this top 10) feature trains.
+James’s stories (any and all of which deserve a place on this list, now that I think of it) feature trains.
 Of course, the railways had a tremendous impact on publishing, with serials like The Strand specialising in short, journey-length fictions to be sold in railway book stalls like W.H.
 Smith, but there is also another, more anxious side to the Victorian relationship with the railway.
 Despite being a technological marvel, the railway also threatened to collapse social boundaries by throwing complete strangers together in confined spaces and, unlike the carriage or cab which could be halted easily, the train, with all its speed and power, was wholly beyond the control of its passengers.
+Amy Milne-Smith’s article ‘Shattered Minds: Madmen on the Railways 1860-1880’ (2016) is a great piece on mid-Victorian railway anxiety.

 - E. T. A. Hoffmann, ‘The Sandman’ (1816)

 Written in 1816, Hoffmann’s ‘The Sandman’ is the earliest of the stories on this list and yet it also feels the most mind-blowingly modern.
-I’m torn about how much more I can say without giving away the twist, but let’s just say that The Terminator, Blade Runner, Alien and pretty much the entire sci-fi canon owe more than a little bit to this seemingly quaint tale of early-nineteenth-century courtship.
+I’m torn about how much more I can say without giving away the twist, but let’s just say that The Terminator, Blade Runner, Alien and others owe more than a little bit to this seemingly quaint tale of early-nineteenth-century courtship.
 It’s worth a read purely to experience the sheer wackiness with which the writing style shifts from Jane Austen-like descriptions of dancing and lace gloves to furious, maniacal-sounding passages about hellfire and blindings.
 (Yes, you read that correctly.)

 - Rudyard Kipling, ‘At the End of the Passage’ (1890)